-- Place a pan with 1 lit full-fat milk on the medium-high flame.
-Bring the milk to boil.
+- Heat 1 lit full-fat milk on medium-high flame.
+Bring the milk to a boil.

-- Now when the milk will start to rise up, slow down the flame at its low.
-Then add the lemon juice to the milk.
+- When the milk froth starts to rise up, slow down the flame to lower the heat and add the lemon juice to the milk.

 - Stir the milk, when the milk starts to curdle, immediately turn off the heat.

 - Then slowly add 1-2 cups of water to it.
-Stir the panner to remove the sourness of lemon and release its heat.
+Stir the chenna to remove the sourness of the lemon and to release its heat.

-- When the continuous flow of whey will get stopped and only stars dripping, stop squeezing.
+- When the continuous flow of whey will get stopped and only starts dripping, stop squeezing.

-- Remove all the edges of the cotton cloth first.
-Twist its edges from both sides ( as shown in the pic).
-Then tightly make a knot with the twisted edges. (as shown in the pic).
+- And tightly make a knot with the twisted edges. (as shown in the pic below).

-- Now put the paneer pouch on the strainer back.
-Then put a heavyweight on the pouch to remove the excess water.
-As shown in the pic.
+- Now put the pouch on the strainer and put a heavy weight on it to remove the excess water.
+As shown in the pic below.

 - leave the weight for 15-20 mins.
 As shown in the pic.

-- After 20 mins, fresh homemade paneer will be ready for making this sweet.
+- After 20 mins, fresh homemade paneer will be ready for making kalakand sweet.

-- First, 1-liter full-fat milk in a pan, place it on medium-high heat.
-Bring it to boil.
+- For making kalakand, again heat 1 liter of full-fat milk on medium-high heat.
+Bring it to a boil.

 - Stir the milk and scrape the sides of the pan frequently with a spatula.
 As shown in the pic.